Your browser is not optimized for viewing this website.

 Manufacturing

-Register for a hands-on learning environment designed specifically for women interested in welding!
-This 18-hour course runs on six Sundays from April 6, 2025 – May 11, 2025, from 8 AM to 11 AM.
+Register for a hands-on learning environment designed specifically for those new to welding!
+This 18-hour course runs on six Saturdays from October 4, 2025 – November 8, 2025, from 8 AM to 11 AM.
 Whether you're a beginner or looking to refine your skills, this course covers the fundamentals of welding, including MIG, TIG, and stick welding, along with essential safety practices and metal fabrication techniques.
 Gain confidence, build technical skills, and explore career opportunities in a high-demand trade.
 No prior experience is required—just bring your curiosity and willingness to learn!

 The tuition includes your own welding gear that consists of a welding helmet, a cap, MIG gloves, TIG gloves, welding jacket, weld cleaning tool, chipping hammer, pliers, safety glasses and a gear bag for all of your equipment.
 Please indicate your size for a welding jacket (runs M - 3XL) by emailing careertraining@maplerun.org.